 Whether you find this image weird or weirdly tantalizing, it’s safe to say that your steam shower is usually a solo experience.
 So needless to say, aroma-infused showers are a clever way to bring the art of steam to your home.

 Shower Steamers by Rocky Mountain Barber Company

-Inspired by British Columbia's Hot Springs Cove, Rocky Mountain Barber has introduced 100% natural shower steamers.
+Inspired by British Columbia's Hot Springs Cove, Rocky Mountain Barber has introduced Menthol & Mint Shower Steamers.
 Releasing a mist filled with Peppermint & Eucalyptus oil into the air, they turn your shower into a geothermal bath.
 It feels like you’re bathing deep in the wilderness.

 So grab your shower beer and escape into nature.
-With 6 individually-wrapped shower steamers that are easy to use, you’ll experience a more rejuvenating wash and improved sense of wellness.
+With 6 individually shrink-wrapped shower steamers that are easy to use, you’ll experience a more rejuvenating wash and improved sense of wellness.
 You can even relieve nasal congestion and seasonal allergies with the benefits of aromatherapy.